dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 **NCP is deployed as a "ReplicaSet" as part of K8S "deployment"**.
 As mentioned above it always runs on one of the worker nodes.
 Basically a ReplicaSet makes sure that a specified number of copies of that Pod are running at any given time.
 Hence as any "ReplicaSet" in K8S, its availability is guaranteed by K8S.
 More info on ReplicaSet can be found [here](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).

-One other important thing to be aware of is, when NCP creates an object in NSX-T, it will put tags on them in NSX-T object datastore.
+One other important thing to be aware of is, when NCP creates an object in NSX-T, it will put tags on it in NSX-T object datastore.
 Hence, even when NCP Pod fails and restarts, it can figure out which objects have already been created in NSX-T by NCP itself.

 NCP container Image and the deployment yaml file (ncp-deployment.yaml) comes within the .zip file content as part of the NSX Container Plugin download from my.vmware.com.